coverclock/com-diag-hazer/README.md

 mean the degree symbol.
 This should not be confused with its use as a delimeter in NMEA sentences.)

-    $GNGLL,3947.65509,N,10509.19929,W,144510.00,A,D*64\r\n
-    \xb5b\x06>\0\0
-    FIX 2018-08-09T14:45:10Z 39*47'39.30"N,105*09'11.95"W  5553.74' N     0.022mph pps 0        10secs GNSS
-    GLL 39.794251,-105.153322  1692.800m   0.000*T   0.000*M    0.019knots    0.034kph [12]     10secs GNSS
-    GSA {  30  24  15  19   6   1  28  17  51  48  13     } [11] pdop 1.29 hdop 0.72 vdop 1.08  10secs GPS
-    GSA {  87  88  77  75  86  76                         } [06] pdop 1.29 hdop 0.72 vdop 1.08  10secs GLONASS
-    GSV [01] sat   1 elv 28* azm  50* snr 25dBHz  10secs GPS
-    GSV [02] sat   3 elv  2* azm  93* snr 16dBHz  10secs GPS
-    GSV [03] sat   6 elv 25* azm 179* snr 39dBHz  10secs GPS
-    GSV [04] sat   7 elv  4* azm 151* snr 39dBHz  10secs GPS
-    GSV [05] sat  11 elv 16* azm  46* snr  0dBHz  10secs GPS
-    GSV [06] sat  13 elv 23* azm 243* snr 36dBHz  10secs GPS
-    GSV [07] sat  15 elv 13* azm 281* snr 20dBHz  10secs GPS
-    GSV [08] sat  17 elv 81* azm 309* snr 39dBHz  10secs GPS
-    GSV [09] sat  18 elv  7* azm  37* snr  0dBHz  10secs GPS
-    GSV [10] sat  19 elv 55* azm 244* snr 37dBHz  10secs GPS
-    GSV [11] sat  22 elv  4* azm  71* snr  0dBHz  10secs GPS
-    GSV [12] sat  24 elv 17* azm 317* snr 22dBHz  10secs GPS
-    GSV [13] sat  28 elv 56* azm  69* snr 26dBHz  10secs GPS
-    GSV [14] sat  30 elv 32* azm 158* snr 39dBHz  10secs GPS
-    GSV [15] sat  46 elv 43* azm 169* snr 38dBHz  10secs GPS
-    GSV [16] sat  48 elv 36* azm 220* snr 31dBHz  10secs GPS
-    GSV [17] sat  51 elv 44* azm 183* snr 42dBHz  10secs GPS
-    GSV [18] sat  68 elv  0* azm 317* snr  0dBHz  10secs GLONASS
-    GSV [19] sat  75 elv 15* azm 132* snr 31dBHz  10secs GLONASS
-    GSV [20] sat  76 elv 61* azm 118* snr 27dBHz  10secs GLONASS
-    GSV [21] sat  77 elv 49* azm 331* snr 36dBHz  10secs GLONASS
-    GSV [22] sat  78 elv  2* azm 320* snr  0dBHz  10secs GLONASS
-    GSV [23] sat  85 elv  4* azm  33* snr 16dBHz  10secs GLONASS
-    GSV [24] sat  86 elv 58* azm  32* snr 39dBHz  10secs GLONASS
-    GSV [25] sat  87 elv 58* azm 215* snr 41dBHz  10secs GLONASS
-    GSV [26] sat  88 elv 11* azm 214* snr 35dBHz  10secs GLONASS

-Line 1 has the most recently read valid NMEA sentence or UBX packet.

-    $GNGLL,3947.65509,N,10509.19929,W,144510.00,A,D*64\r\n

-Line 2 is the most recently written NMEA sentence or UBX packet (if there is one) minus the ending material that includes the checksum for either format (this is added automatically when the buffer is written).

-    \xb5b\x06>\0\0

-Line 3 has the date and time in UTC, latitude and longitude in hours minutes and decimal seconds, altitude in feet, cardinal direction of the true bearing (only valid if you are moving), speed in miles per hour, the current one pulse per second (PPS) strobe value, an expiration period that is the number of seconds that must elapse for this particular fix to be considered stale because no update for the GNSS from which is was computed has been received, and the constellation being used for the fix (GNSS is multiple constellations are being used).
-(The next line has much the same information but in different units.)

-    FIX 2018-08-09T14:45:10Z 39*47'39.30"N,105*09'11.95"W  5553.74' N     0.022mph pps 0        10secs GNSS

-Line 4 has the the sentence used to most recently update this information, decimal latitude and longitude, altitude in meters, true compass bearing in decimal degrees (which will be zero unless you are moving), magnetic compass bearing in decimal degress (which will be zero unless your device has a magnetic compass), speed in knots, speed in kilometers per hour, the number of satellites used for the most recent navigation fix, an expiration time, and the constellation being used for the fix.

-    GLL 39.794251,-105.153322  1692.800m   0.000*T   0.000*M    0.019knots    0.034kph [12]     10secs GNSS

-Line 5 (and perhaps subsequent) is a list of active satellites that contributed to the a solution (which is frequently a subset of those being received), a count of how many satellites are in the list, the quality of the fix in terms of position, horizontal, and vertical dilution of precision, an expiration time, and the GNSS to which this applies.
-Later versions of Hazer have prototype support for receivers with multiple RF stages that are able to track multiple satellite constellations (for example, both GPS and GLONASS) simultaneously, and which may arrive at multiple or ensemble solutions.
-The GNSS displayed is the one to which the satellites belong, or "GNSS" if there is more than one GNSS in the list.

-    GSA {  30  24  15  19   6   1  28  17  51  48  13     } [11] pdop 1.29 hdop 0.72 vdop 1.08  10secs GPS
-    GSA {  87  88  77  75  86  76                         } [06] pdop 1.29 hdop 0.72 vdop 1.08  10secs GLONASS

-The remaining lines are, for each satellite being viewed (which is often a superset of those that contributed to the current solution): a virtual channel number (purely an artifact of Hazer), the satellite's identifying number (for the GPS constellation this is its Pseudo-Random Noise or PRN code number), its elevation and azimuth in degrees, and its signal/noise ratio, am expiration time, and the GNSS of which it is a member.
-Note that all satellites being racked are shown, and so multiple systems may be displayed.

-    GSV [01] sat   1 elv 28* azm  50* snr 25dBHz  10secs GPS
-    GSV [02] sat   3 elv  2* azm  93* snr 16dBHz  10secs GPS
-    GSV [03] sat   6 elv 25* azm 179* snr 39dBHz  10secs GPS
-    GSV [04] sat   7 elv  4* azm 151* snr 39dBHz  10secs GPS
-    GSV [05] sat  11 elv 16* azm  46* snr  0dBHz  10secs GPS
-    GSV [06] sat  13 elv 23* azm 243* snr 36dBHz  10secs GPS
-    GSV [07] sat  15 elv 13* azm 281* snr 20dBHz  10secs GPS
-    GSV [08] sat  17 elv 81* azm 309* snr 39dBHz  10secs GPS
-    GSV [09] sat  18 elv  7* azm  37* snr  0dBHz  10secs GPS
-    GSV [10] sat  19 elv 55* azm 244* snr 37dBHz  10secs GPS
-    GSV [11] sat  22 elv  4* azm  71* snr  0dBHz  10secs GPS
-    GSV [12] sat  24 elv 17* azm 317* snr 22dBHz  10secs GPS
-    GSV [13] sat  28 elv 56* azm  69* snr 26dBHz  10secs GPS
-    GSV [14] sat  30 elv 32* azm 158* snr 39dBHz  10secs GPS
-    GSV [15] sat  46 elv 43* azm 169* snr 38dBHz  10secs GPS
-    GSV [16] sat  48 elv 36* azm 220* snr 31dBHz  10secs GPS
-    GSV [17] sat  51 elv 44* azm 183* snr 42dBHz  10secs GPS
-    GSV [18] sat  68 elv  0* azm 317* snr  0dBHz  10secs GLONASS
-    GSV [19] sat  75 elv 15* azm 132* snr 31dBHz  10secs GLONASS
-    GSV [20] sat  76 elv 61* azm 118* snr 27dBHz  10secs GLONASS
-    GSV [21] sat  77 elv 49* azm 331* snr 36dBHz  10secs GLONASS
-    GSV [22] sat  78 elv  2* azm 320* snr  0dBHz  10secs GLONASS
-    GSV [23] sat  85 elv  4* azm  33* snr 16dBHz  10secs GLONASS
-    GSV [24] sat  86 elv 58* azm  32* snr 39dBHz  10secs GLONASS
-    GSV [25] sat  87 elv 58* azm 215* snr 41dBHz  10secs GLONASS
-    GSV [26] sat  88 elv 11* azm 214* snr 35dBHz  10secs GLONASS
+    INP $GNGLL,3947.65509,N,10509.20193,W,160929.00,A,D*67\r\n
+    OUT \xb5b\x06>\0\0
+    TIM 2018-08-13T16:09:29Z 0pps                                   10secs GNSS
+    POS 39*47'39.30"N,105*09'12.11"W 39.794251,-105.153366          10secs GNSS
+    ALT    5606.56'   1708.900m                                     10secs GNSS
+    COG N    0.000*T   0.000*M                                      10secs GNSS
+    SOG      0.013mph      0.011knots      0.020kph                 10secs GNSS
+    INT GLL [12] dmy 1 inc 1 (  9 10  5  0  0  4  4 )               10secs GNSS
+    ACT {  12   2   6  24  48  19   3  17  28  51         } [10]    10secs GPS
+    ACT {  85  84  80  83  67  74  73                     } [07]    10secs GLONASS
+    DOP pdop 1.20 hdop 0.70 vdop 0.98                               10secs GPS
+    DOP pdop 1.20 hdop 0.70 vdop 0.98                               10secs GLONASS
+    SAT [01] sat   2 elv 34* azm 208* snr 32dBHz                    10secs GPS
+    SAT [02] sat   3 elv 14* azm  52* snr 21dBHz                    10secs GPS
+    SAT [03] sat   6 elv 74* azm 154* snr 33dBHz                    10secs GPS
+    SAT [04] sat  12 elv 30* azm 311* snr 29dBHz                    10secs GPS
+    SAT [05] sat  17 elv 48* azm  51* snr 33dBHz                    10secs GPS
+    SAT [06] sat  19 elv 69* azm  12* snr 28dBHz                    10secs GPS
+    SAT [07] sat  22 elv  3* azm  34* snr 20dBHz                    10secs GPS
+    SAT [08] sat  24 elv 41* azm 277* snr 25dBHz                    10secs GPS
+    SAT [09] sat  28 elv 24* azm 117* snr 23dBHz                    10secs GPS
+    SAT [10] sat  46 elv 38* azm 215* snr 33dBHz                    10secs GPS
+    SAT [11] sat  48 elv 36* azm 220* snr 31dBHz                    10secs GPS
+    SAT [12] sat  51 elv 44* azm 183* snr 38dBHz                    10secs GPS
+    SAT [13] sat  66 elv  0* azm   5* snr  0dBHz                    10secs GLONASS
+    SAT [14] sat  67 elv  7* azm  51* snr 15dBHz                    10secs GLONASS
+    SAT [15] sat  68 elv  1* azm 100* snr  0dBHz                    10secs GLONASS
+    SAT [16] sat  73 elv 71* azm 187* snr 31dBHz                    10secs GLONASS
+    SAT [17] sat  74 elv 49* azm 322* snr 28dBHz                    10secs GLONASS
+    SAT [18] sat  80 elv 15* azm 159* snr 24dBHz                    10secs GLONASS
+    SAT [19] sat  82 elv  5* azm  46* snr 18dBHz                    10secs GLONASS
+    SAT [20] sat  83 elv 50* azm  24* snr 27dBHz                    10secs GLONASS
+    SAT [21] sat  84 elv 57* azm 264* snr 28dBHz                    10secs GLONASS
+    SAT [22] sat  85 elv  7* azm 238* snr 28dBHz                    10secs GLONASS

+INP is the most recent data read from the device, either NMEA sentences or UBX packets, with binary data converted into standard C escape sequences.

+OUT is the most recent data written to the device, as specified on the command line using the -W option.

+All subsequent lines represent the current state of Hazer data structures updated by data read from the device.
+Each line includes at its end the number of seconds left before this data expires because it has not been updated by the device, and the system (satellite constellation) with which it is associated.
+GNSS indicates that the device is computing an "ensemble" solution that uses transmissions from multiple constellations, for example, from both the U.S. GPS constellation and the Russian GLONASS constellation.

+TIM is the most recent time solution, in UTC, and the current value of the One Pulse Per Second (1PPS) signal if the device provides it and it was enabled on the command line using -c (using data carrier detect or DCD) or -I (using general purpose input/output or GPIO).

+POS is the most recent position solution, latitude and longitude, in degrees, hours, minutes, and decimal seconds, and in degrees and decimal minutes.

+ALT is the most recent altitude solution, in feet and meters.

+COG is the most recent course on ground solution, in cardinal compass direction, and the bearing in degrees true, and degrees magnetic (if available).

+SOG is the most recent speed on ground solution, in miles per hour, knots (nautical miles per hour), and kilometers per hour.

+INT is internal Hazer state including the name of the sentence (GLL in the example above) tha most recently updated the solution, the total number of satellites that contributed to that solution, an indication as to whether the day-month-year value has been set (only occurs once the RMC sentence has been received), an indicate as to whether time is incrementing monotonically (it can appear to run backwards when receiving UDP packets because UDP may reorder them), and some metrics as to the number of significant digits provided for various datums provided by the device.

+ACT is the list of active satellites, typically provided seperately for each system or constellation by the device, showing each satellites identifying number (for GPS, this is its pseudo-random noise or PRN code number, but other systems using other conventions), and the number of satellites in the list.

+DOP is the position, horizontal, and vertical dilution of precision - measures of the quality of the position fix (smaller is better) - based on the real-time geometry of the satellites upon which the current solution is based.
+If multiple constellations are reported, but the DOPs are all the same, the device is typically computing an ensemble solution using multiple constellations.

+SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the satellites identifying number (same comment as above), its elevation and azimuth in degrees from its ephemeris, and the signal to noise ratio (really, a carrier to noise density ratio) in decibels Hertz for its transmission.

 # Notes

 N.B.
-Some of the snapshots below were taken from earlier versions of Hazer and its gpstool utility.
-The snapshots were cut and pasted from actual output and may differ slightly from that of the most current version.
+Most of the snapshots below were taken from earlier versions of Hazer and its gpstool utility.
+The snapshots were cut and pasted from actual output and may differ slightly (or greatly) from that of the most current version.

 ## Sending Commands